wesleydonald/MTRN4231/README.md

 ---

 # References and Acknowledgements
 This project uses several external tools and libraries, including OpenCV for computer vision, pyserial for Arduino communication, RViz2 for visualisation, and Gazebo for simulation.
-We also acknowledge the UR driver and MoveIt frameworks that underpin the robot control pipeline.
+We also acknowledge the UR driver and MoveIt frameworks that support the robot control pipeline.
 We would like to thank the demonstrators David, Alex, and Saba for their consistent guidance and support throughout the project.